Dear Piano Project Parents,

 Students must be present at all Tuesday individual lessons as well as group classes.
 Our young teachers are undergraduate and graduate students enrolled in a variety of highly demanding music degrees at the Butler School of Music.
 Each student’s lesson time is scheduled very carefully in consideration with the many demands our teachers must meet.
 Makeup lessons are not a part of our policy.
 Should your child miss a lesson, a possible makeup lesson will be entirely up to the courtesy of the teacher.

 To be on time means to be ready to start productive work at the scheduled time.
 We recommend arriving a few minutes early to allow a timely transition between lessons.
-Simply put, to be on time is to be early.
+Simply put, to be punctual is to be early.

-Re-admittance into the Piano Project will be Dr. Denenburg's decision in consultation with the student’s teacher and the Piano Project coordinator.
-The decision will be based on the availability of a teacher as well as the consistent practice and the student's progress.
+Re-admittance into the Piano Project will be Dr. Denenburg's decision in consultation with the student’s teacher and the Piano Project Coordinator.
+The decision will be based on the availability of a teacher as well as the consistent practice and progress of the student.

 Tuition is paid for the entire academic year.
-Tuition for participation in the Project as a new student is $450.00 per year (fall and spring semesters combined), payable immediately after an applicant has been notified of acceptance.
-Tuition is not refundable.
-The extra $34.50 when compared to returning students helps us to provide materials to students which might include teaching materials, method books and other aids to incoming students.
+Tuition for participation in the Project is $450.00 per year (fall and spring semesters combined) for the Mozart program, and $1000 for the twice-weekly, Chopin program.
+This amount is payable immediately after an applicant has been notified of acceptance.
+Tuition is non-refundable.
+Payment may be made electronically by clicking the “Payment” tab at the top right of the page.

-Tuition for returning students is $415.50 per year (fall and spring semesters combined).
-This covers the annual cost of the theory book required for group theory classes.
-A deposit of $50 must be made by May 15 to reserve your place for the following academic year.
-The remaining tuition should be paid by Aug 15, 2022.
+A deposit of $50 must be made by May 15th to reserve your place for the following academic year.
+The remaining tuition should be paid in full by Aug 15th.
 Please note that the tuition is non-refundable, thus carefully check your schedule to avoid conflicts.

 Piano Project promotes a healthy piano technique foundation.
-Having an acoustic instrument is essential to establish good technique and sound production.
+Having an acoustic instrument (i.e. not a keyboard or electronic piano) is essential to establish good technique and sound production.
 The first years of piano playing are the most important years for young musicians.
 That is when our children gain healthy, good habits at the piano.
 That is why the Piano Project believes that having an acoustic piano is a necessity to accomplish those goals.
-Starting fall 2021, all new students are required to have an acoustic piano.
+All students are required to have an acoustic piano.
 There are many options available to have an inexpensive acoustic instrument in your house, please let us know if you need help acquiring one.